OpenRoberta/openroberta-lab/AM.md

 **IMPORTANT NOTES** Firstly, the 'mvn install' command skips all tests (with the -DskipTests flag).
 This is because it will run tests for ALL robot modes.
 Since we only build the system for the NAO robot, tests will fail and abort the build.
 Also, we should likely think about creating tests for any new features we implement.

 Secondly, you will likely experience errors when building.
 These errors are usually related to the 'target'-folders found within OpenRobertaRobot and OpenRobertaServer.
-If it complains that it failed to delete a file in the target folder, delete the file/folder manually and try the 'mvn install' command again, with the '-rf' flag provided in the terminal (this lets you avoid start the build from scratch, and simply continues the build from a snapshot).
+If it complains that it failed to delete a file in the target folder, delete the file/folder manually and try the 'mvn install' command again, with the '-rf' flag provided in the terminal (this lets you avoid starting the build from scratch, and simply continues the build from a snapshot).

 Then, we build the front-end:
 cd OpenRobertaWeb